Plug-and-Blend: A Framework for Controllable Story Generation with Blended Control Codes: The Plug-and-Blend Framework

 Formally, the following equation translates the sketch into a control configuration for each position $n \in N$:

 where $f(\cdot)$ indicates probability density function, $\epsilon$ is an infinitesimal, and $\sigma$ is a tunable parameter representing overall transition smoothness, where higher $\sigma$ grants smoother transitions in the cost of reduced topic engagement for midpoint.
 Since there can be multiple control sketches and they can be of the same control code, we apply each individual sketch in the order they are presented and normalize after each application so that $\Sigma_{n} \omega_{c,n} = 1$.
+Table \ref{table_planner_example} shows 2 example sketches and their corresponding generated stories by this planner.